BYLAWS OF THE AMERICAN PSYCHIATRIC NURSES ASSOCIATION

 Section 4.
 Term of Office

 The President, President-Elect, and Immediate Past President shall hold office for a term of one (1) year.
-The Treasurer, Secretary, and Board Members-at-Large shall hold office for a term of two (2) years.
+The Treasurer, Secretary, and Board Members-at-Large shall hold office for a term of three (3) years.
 Only one office may be held by the same person at any one time.
 The term of office shall begin at the close of the annual business meeting in the year of the election.

 Section 5.
 Removal